 The councils are now using consistent application forms and guidance.
 Please use these forms to make your application by clicking here.

-To find out more about GoShift, you can visit the website at www.goshift.co.nz.
+To find out more about GoShift, you can visit the website at www.goshift.co.nz (SIMPLI).

 Do I need a consent?

 Generally speaking, you need consent when the proposed actions are more than maintenance.
-There are some exceptions, however, which can be found by clicking here.
+However, there are some exceptions.
+Visit building.govt.nz for details.

 How do I apply for a consent?